quantified-uncertainty/metaforecast/README.md

 ## Various notes

+- This repository is released under the [MIT license](https://opensource.org/licenses/MIT).
+See `LICENSE.md`
 - Commits follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary)
 - For elicit and metaculus, this library currently filters out questions with <10 predictions.
 - The database is updated once a day, at 3:00 AM UTC, with the command `ts-node -T src/backend/flow/doEverythingForScheduler.ts`.
 The frontpage is updated after that, at 6:00 AM UTC with the command `ts-node -T src/backend/index.ts frontpage`.
 It's possible that either of these two operations makes the webpage briefly go down.